tencurse/neocities/src/resources/dev.md

 If you write code, you _must_ use version control of some kind.
 [Git](https://git-scm.com/) is the most common one, but [there are others as well](https://en.wikipedia.org/wiki/List_of_version-control_software).

-{% aside "" "<p><strong>Note:</strong> Git is not the same thing as GitHub.
+<mark>note</mark> Git is not the same thing as GitHub.
 Git is the version control system, while GitHub is where you may remotely host your repository.
 There are other options, like GitLab or Codeberg.
-Using GitHub/GitLab/Codeberg is completely optional.</p>" %}
+Using GitHub/GitLab/Codeberg is completely optional but recommended.

 - [git - the simple guide](https://rogerdudler.github.io/git-guide/) - a simple reference guide to get started with git
 - [Git Tutorial from W3 Schools](https://www.w3schools.com/git/git_intro.asp?remote=github) – I haven’t personally used this tutorial, but it might be helpful if you have no idea what Git version control is.